LyfeCycle/lyfecycle-api/README.md

 	curl -i -X GET -H 'Content-Type: application/json' -d '{"facebookId" : "abc123"}' http://127.0.0.1:3000/users/find

+You can also find a user by Facebook ID by passing it as a parameter in the url:

+	curl -i -X GET http://127.0.0.1:3000/users/find?facebookId=abc123

 ####Change a user's mileage

 Increment how many miles a user has ridden.
 The `miles` parameter can be positive or negative and is added to the user's current mileage count.